 For example, if you suspect you have high blood pressure, the internet may provide an “average” reading of 110/70.
 If you have a home blood pressure machine write down readings and take the list to your next medical appointment for your doctor to review.

 As in the prior example relative to blood pressure, know your numbers: blood pressure, oxygen level, weight, cholesterol, triglycerides, thyroid, blood sugar etc. You can request copies of bloodwork to keep in your own permanent record so that you are aware of whether your numbers are within standard guidelines and can compare results on an ongoing basis.

 If you have x-rays, CT scans or other tests, ask enough questions to make sure you understand the diagnosis and the prognosis – what you can expect in the future.
 This is an area where some patients would rather remain ignorant.

 Rather than accepting a prescription as a solution to a diagnosis, ask your doctor what might be done to change the condition if you are so motivated.
 Be proactive and consider changing longstanding habits in order to improve your health.

 After high school and college we lose track of immunizations.
 Do you receive an annual flu shot?
 When was the last time you had a pneumonia vaccine?
 Tetanus?
 Shingles?
-When was the last time you had a mammogram or other preventative care care?
+When was the last time you had a mammogram or other preventative care?
 If male, a prostate check?

 Again it’s up to you, not your doctor, to make sure you are receiving the best preventative care possible.
 If you don’t ask, you may not receive.

 Many individuals err on the side of continuing to see a physician who they’ve seen for years or who they may not be satisfied because changing physicians is intimidating and takes investigative work.

 The idea is not to see every physician of every background, but to be proactive and make sure the condition you have is appropriately addressed.
 Specialists can quickly arrive at solutions that may not be in the expertise of a general practitioner.

 Many adults see their physicians as “godlike” and are fearful of asking questions that might be insulting to the physician.
 We are beyond the good old days when physicians know best.

 If you don’t ask the right question you may miss something important.
 It’s also okay to disagree with recommendations or say that you’d like to think about a recommendation.

-Today, unless we ask questions and take responsibility for our own care, health issues are commonly missed or not diagnosed.
+Today, unless patients ask questions and take responsibility for their own care, health issues are commonly missed or not diagnosed.
 Support groups exist for many conditions where information can be shared among individuals in different stages of the disease.

 As mentioned earlier, physicians diagnose and treat disease.
 They’re not experts in many of the areas of life that become helpful as we age that include: powers of attorney related to healthcare and financial, types of care communities, options for home care, support programs, planning ahead for a person diagnosed with memory loss, community services etc.

-© 2012, 2014 Pamela D. Wilson, All Rights Reserved.
+© 2012, 2014, 2021 Pamela D. Wilson, All Rights Reserved.